 Talking heads on TV love to latch on to catchphrases as a way of communicating their point.
 Economists are no different.
-Watch CNBC or Fox Business for any length of time and you’ll eventually hear someone talk about a “V-shaped” or “L-shaped” recovery for the economy.
-But what does this alphabet soup mean?
+Watch CNBC or Fox Business for any length of time and you’ll eventually hear someone talk about a “V-shaped” or “L-shaped” recovery.
+It’s an alphabet soup describing the economic recovery!
+But what does these letter-shaped recoveries mean for you?

 Economic cycles are a fact of life.
 Some are caused when the economy grows too fast and cause inflation.
 Others are caused by external shocks, such as oil embargoes, 9/11, or COVID-19.

 The nature of recoveries from these periods of recession has changed over the last 60 years.
-In the past when America was more of a manufacturing hub, economic downturns tended to be quick and painful, but the recoveries were similarly quick and powerful to the upside.
+In the past when America was more of a manufacturing hub, economic downturns tended to be quick and painful.
+But the recoveries from these downturns were similarly quick and powerful to the upside.

 But since the late 80’s, economic recoveries have been slower.
 If you’re old enough, you might recall the “jobless recovery” of the early 1990’s that caused George Bush to lose the 1992 election.
 Economists coined this term to describe a situation where the economy was too slow to recover the losses it suffered in the recession.
 The reason recoveries have slowed is because we’re a more knowledge-based economy, where people work in corporate middle management vs the assembly lines.